Featured image for “4 Ways to Re-capture the True Meaning of Christmas (Part 2)”

 At the heart of every Christ-centred Christmas is an authentic heart of hospitality.

 The biblical definition of hospitality stretches beyond providing food for people.
-In the Bible, God commanded His people to practise hospitality —meaning: ‘the love of strangers’.
+In the Bible, God commands His people to practice hospitality—meaning: ‘the love of strangers’.
 They were required to care for any stranger passing through their town who needed a place to sleep and a warm meal.
 God went as far as to remind His people that they themselves were once strangers in Egypt, longing for home and in need of a stranger’s kindness.

 The stranger who dwells among you shall be to you as one born among you, and you shall love him as yourself; for you were strangers in the land of Egypt: I am the Lord your God.

-When we look to the example of the Good Samaritan, found in Luke 10: 25-37, we clearly see Jesus characterise authentic love as inconvenient, messy and costly —just to name a few of the obstacles that the Samaritan was willing to scale to care for another human being in need.
+When we look to the example of the Good Samaritan, found in Luke 10: 25-37, we clearly see Jesus characterising authentic love as inconvenient, messy and costly —just to name a few of the obstacles that the Samaritan was willing to scale to care for another human being in need.
 Convenience is very overrated and always favours the people doing the serving and not the recipient.
-I believe that we can never really communicate love and value without exerting ‘effort’ and effort is never convenient or cheap (think time, energy, finance, reputation etc.,).
-God’s ultimate message to His children when He sent His beloved Son as a gift was, “You are invaluable to me and well worth the effort exerted, the price paid and any mess that may follow”
+I believe that we can never really communicate love and value without exerting ‘effort’ and effort is never convenient or cheap (think time, energy, finance, reputation, etc.).
+God’s ultimate message to His children when He sent His beloved Son as a gift was, “You are invaluable to me and well worth the effort exerted, the price paid and any mess that may follow.”

 As you begin to plan your Christmas celebrations, take a moment to imagine the simple but beautiful scene around the manger as strangers became friends in the Presence of King Jesus.
 I especially love the diversity represented around this first gathering—wealthy and important ‘wise men’ rubbing shoulders with simple shepherds.
 What united them outweighed what might otherwise have divided them.
 What a beautiful picture of what God desires for us as Christians, as we aspire to live a life that is counter to the culture of the divided societies in which we live.